Back to blog

 Conclusion

 We hope that you found this web scraping tutorial helpful.
-Scraping public information from Wikipedia pages with Oxylabs’ Web Scraper API is a rather straightforward process.
-However, if you need to scale your scraping efforts, you can buy proxies to enhance performance and avoid restrictions.
+Web scraping public information from Wikipedia pages with Oxylabs’ Web Scraper API is a rather straightforward process.

-If you run into any additional questions about web scraping, be sure to contact us at support@oxylabs.io and our professional customer support team will happily assist you.
+If you run into any additional questions about web scraping, be sure to contact us at support@oxylabs.io, and our professional customer support team will happily assist you.

 Frequently asked questions